 Does being Diabetic change your identity?

-One year ago, when you got the news that you were Diabetic, it may have seemed like it impacted your identity for sure.
-But now, being a year into this journey, you’re realising that you can still be the same person and manage Diabetes effectively.
-You’ve had time to explore all the elements of your life that you feel have been impacted by your diagnosis and you’ve had time to match some support structures to those.
+One year ago, when you got the news that you were Diabetic, it may have felt like it affected your identity.
+But now, a year into this journey, you’re realising that you can still be the same person and manage Diabetes effectively.
+You’ve had time to explore all the elements of your life that you feel have been affected by your diagnosis and you’ve had time to match some support structures to those.

 Diabetes is something you have, but it doesn’t have to define you or confine you to a limited way of living.